cme212/course/syllabus.md

 - 25% conceptual exercises (5 exercise sets throughout quarter)
 - 25% final exam

+Note that you must pass *each part* of the course in order to pass the course;
+i.e. failing the programming assignments (when considered in union), failing the conceptual exercises (when considered in union), or failing the final exam is grounds for not passing the course.

 ## Homework policies

 ### Late Days for homework assignments